GLM-5.1 vs Mixtral 8x7B

 Where can I run GLM-5.1 and Mixtral 8x7B?

-GLM-5.1 is available on Z.ai and OpenRouter.
-Mixtral 8x7B is available on Databricks Foundation Model Serving, NVIDIA NIM, GCP Vertex AI, AWS Bedrock, and OctoAI API.
+GLM-5.1 is available on Z.ai, OpenRouter, Fireworks AI, Vercel AI Gateway, and Novita AI.
+Mixtral 8x7B is available on Databricks Foundation Model Serving, NVIDIA NIM, GCP Vertex AI, AWS Bedrock, and OctoAI API (Deprecated).
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing